ssathyanath/Pewlett-Hackard-Analysis/README.md

 ## Overview

-This project is to determine the number of retiring employees per title, and identify employees who are eligible to participate in a mentorship program for Pewlett Hackard company as many current employee reach retiring age.
+This project is to determine the number of retiring employees per title, and identify employees who are eligible to participate in a mentorship program for Pewlett Hackard company as many current employees are reaching retiring age.

 ## Results